 de Havilland DH.82 Tiger Moth

-The Tiger Moth was the main primary trainer used in Britain in the lead-up to WWII.
-It would provide many pilots their first taste of solo flight and send them on a path of preparation for combat flying.
+The de Havilland Tiger Moth was the Royal Air Force’s predominant primary trainer in the lead-up to, and during, WWII.
+It provided many pilots with their first taste of solo flight and helped prepare their path into combat flying.

-The Tiger Moth was originally designed to appeal to a civilian market interested in touring and flying club activities, and the design would move through a range of iterations before settling into the shape we see today.
-The upper wing was moved forward, the exhaust system revised, and small doors added to the fuselage to make it easier for trainee pilots to escape a stricken aircraft while wearing a parachute.
-The wings were swept to maintain the center of lift when the upper wing was moved forward.
+The de Havilland Aircraft Company originally designed their superlative Tiger Moth for the civilian market, primarily for those pilots interested in touring or flying club activities.
+The breed, however, passed through a range of iterations before settling into the familiar shape we see today.
+For instance, de Havilland moved the upper wing forward, revised the exhaust system, and even added small doors to the fuselage to make it easier for trainee pilots to escape a stricken aircraft while wearing a parachute.
+Furthermore, the wings were swept back slightly to maintain the same center-of-lift as before the upper wing’s move.

-By the time war broke out there were around 1,400 Tiger Moths in service with military and civilian operators across the British Commonwealth.
-Most of the airplanes in civilian hands were impressed, forming the backbone of the Commonwealth Air Training Plan.
-Airframes in the United Kingdom were prepared for the worst, with several being converted for use in maritime patrol and as light bombers should the British Isles be invaded.
+By the time WWII erupted, some 1,400 Tiger Moths were already in service with military and civilian operators across the British Commonwealth.
+Most of the civilian-operated examples were soon impressed into military service, forming the backbone of the British Commonwealth Air Training Plan.
+At the onset of hostilities, many British-based Tiger Moths were prepared for use in maritime patrol and as last ditch light bombers, should the United Kingdom be invaded.

 Did You know?

-The Tiger Moth’s engine is upside down!
-It features at Gipsy Major inverted 4-cylinder engine which can generate up to 130hp.
+The Tiger Moth’s engine is actually mounted upside down!
+It features a de Havilland Gipsy Major inverted 4-cylinder engine, which can generate up to 130hp.

 Specifications